isomerpages/moe-horizonpri/_our-horizon/Horizon Identity/School Ethos.md

 #### **Philosophy**
 **Every Child is a Leader!**<br>
+Our school leaders and teachers believe that every one of us is a leader!
 They instil in us good habits to self-manage and lead a meaningful life!

 #### **Core Values**
 **Respect**<br>